Chai-mae/SpreadSheet/README.md

 ```
 **Load Files**

-This private function is opening the content of our Spread Sheet in a simple format which open the coordinate file that we have just used .
+*This private function is opening the content of our Spread Sheet in a simple format which open the coordinate file that we have stored previously .

 Here is the code :
 ```javascript